Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos

 Contrastive learning~\cite{oord2019representation} and computing contextual features via an attention model~\cite{vaswani2017attention} are natural tools for addressing the aforementioned alignment and long-range cross-modal dependency challenges.
 While contrastive learning has been successfully applied for temporal alignment of a video clip with a narration~\cite{miech2020end}, the alignment of \addtext{spatial} regions with \addtext{narrations} has not been addressed.
 Naively applying a joint attention model over the set of features for the two modalities, followed by optimizing a contrastive loss over the two modalities' aggregated contextual features, results in a fundamental difficulty.
 Recall that an attention computation comprises two main steps: (i) selecting a set of features given a query feature, and (ii) aggregating the selected features via weighted averaging.
-By selecting and aggregating features over the two modalities during the attention computation, the model has an opportunity to perform \textit{interactions} and mix text and visual features together.
-Subsequently optimizing a contrastive loss, the model in theory may select and aggregate features from only one modality to trivially align the contextual representations.
+By selecting and aggregating features over the two modalities during the attention computation and subsequently optimizing a contrastive loss, the model in theory may select and aggregate features from only one modality to trivially align the contextual representations.

 \addtext{While there are approaches for grounding natural language phrases in images without spatial supervision, the best-performing approaches involve matching individual words to regions~\cite{gupta2020contrastive} or not using any paired text-image supervision at all~\cite{wang2019without}.
 This strategy is effective for simpler short phrases, as illustrated in Figure~\ref{fig:motiv} (left).
 However, consider the interaction ``cut the onions and add them to the tray'', shown in Figure~\ref{fig:motiv} (right).
 This interaction is described with more complex, compositional language.
-Also, as can be seen in the first two frames, there are multiple ``onion" objects visible and the correct one depends on the action being applied.
+In the first two frames, there are multiple ``onion" objects visible and the correct one depends on the action being applied.
+Unlike the task of object grounding, it is not sufficient to simply co-localize all of the mentioned objects.
 We will show that it is difficult to effectively employ a strategy that matches individual words to regions to localize such complex interactions.}

 To address these challenges, we make the following contributions.
 First, we learn to localize the spatial location of a narrated interaction from abundantly available narrated instructional videos~\cite{miech2019howto100m}.
 Our approach does not require manually collecting sentence descriptions or the locations of the described interactions for training.
 Here, the automatically transcribed narrations allow for self-supervised learning via alignment with the video clip.